 CMA certification is more appropriate for professionals seeking work in corporations, NFPs, government, education, and also partnerships and other business entity forms.

-Common service areas in industry include:
+Common service areas in the industry include:

 What is a CPA?